ashish-yadav11/dsblocks/README.md

 # Colored output and Clickability

-[patches](patches) folder includes two patches for dwm, one for dwm already patched with systray patch and the other for vanilla dwm.
+[patches](patches) folder contains two patches for dwm, one for dwm already patched with systray patch and the other for vanilla dwm.
 One of the patches, whichever appropriate, is essential for dsblocks to function properly.
 It will add support for colored text (inspired by statuscolors patch for dwm),